Updates

 Auto-reframing — excellent for solo, inconsistent for two speakers

-For solo recordings where one speaker dominates the frame, auto-reframing works cleanly — the subject stays centered in the vertical crop, transitions are smooth.
+For solo recordings, auto-reframing works cleanly.
 For two-speaker conversations where the active speaker switches frequently, the reframing occasionally lagged a half-second, putting the wrong person in frame briefly.
 Four of my 18 clips needed a manual reframe correction.
-For podcast content specifically, this is a known and consistent limitation — not a dealbreaker, but something to check before posting rather than trusting the automated output blindly.
+Not a dealbreaker, but something to check before posting.

 Ready to run the same test on your own content?

 The 7-day Pro trial gives you 90 credits — enough for roughly two one-hour episodes.
 No card required.
-The free plan’s 60 monthly credits with 3-day clip expiry is too tight for a real evaluation.
-Start the Pro trial at opus.pro →
+Start the Pro trial at opus.pro

 Under the Hood